 These performances harken back to the days when artists performed in intimate spaces for a small group of friends.
 Artists talk about the music they perform, sharing insights into how programs are developed and how careers are formed.
 Audiences learn about music in a convivial atmosphere where questions and discussion are encouraged.
 These informal, after-work events last just one hour, and drinks may be purchased in the hotel bar before each concert.
-See the Salon Series for the 2013–2014 season.
+The 2014–15 Salon Series will be announced in late summer 2014.

 Occasionally, SF Performances collaborates with artists to present workshops or seminars designed to enrich audiences’ experience with the performing arts.
 Two notable recent examples are the contemporary music workshop with violinist Midori (see a video) in Spring 2006 and the series of amateur master classes with soprano Barbara Bonney (see a video).